Industrial producer price index overview

 After a steady increase for several years producer prices peaked in summer 2008 and then dropped perceptibly for several months as a result of the financial and economic crisis.
 However, after about one year prices began to increase again and in late 2010/early 2011 regained their former peak levels.
 From early 2012 until mid-2013 the index levels slightly increased, afterwards a slight decrease could be detected.
 In late 2014 prices dropped at a more accelerated pace.
 In the first half of 2015 prices increased and in the second half dropped again.
 As Figures 1 and 2 illustrate, the various sub-indices for the EU-28, the euro area and for domestic and non-domestic market all moved in a very similar fashion.

 Table 1 shows the annual rates of change for the EU-28, the euro area and the individual Member States.
 While there are some differences in the magnitude of the rates it can be seen that the general pattern of a steady increase until 2008, a quick drop and a new increase since 2009 is shared by almost all countries.
 This trend stops in 2013, when besides a few exceptions most of the countries display a decrease.
 In 2014 the general downward trend was even stronger.
-First results for 2015 indicate that the decrease in prices will continue or even accelerate.
+In 2015 the decrease in prices accelerated.

 Data sources and availability

-The data collection at European level results from the Regulation 1165/98 which was adopted in 1998 and amended in 2005 by Regulation 1185/2005.
+The data collection at European level results from the Regulation (EC) No 1165/98 which was adopted in 1998 and amended in 2005 by Regulation (EC) No 1185/2005.
 In parallel to the adoption of the legal texts, Eurostat, with the help of Member States, has developed a methodological guide to ensure consistent data collection in all countries.

 All Member States are obliged to transmit data at 2-digit level of the NACE classification (an EU standard classification of economic activities) for: